Graduate and Advanced Education Program

-Texas State University-San Marcos promises a variety of educational, professional, social, and cultural opportunities for its graduate students.
-The Department of Computer Science offers superior graduate degree programs to students seeking a Master of Science with a major in computer science or software engineering.
-The department also offers a Master of Arts degree in computer science which is similar to the M.S. in computer science except that it requires a minor.
+Texas State University promises a variety of educational, professional, social, and cultural opportunities for its graduate students.
+The Department of Computer Science offers superior graduate degree programs to students seeking a Master of Science with a major in computer science or in software engineering.
+The department also offers a Master of Arts degree in computer science.
+The MA in computer science is similar to the MS in computer science except that it requires a minor.
 These programs are designed to prepare students for doctoral research, college teaching, public school teaching, or for careers in computer science as well as in software engineering.
 The department strives to advance the knowledge of computer science and software engineering and is well equipped with computer hardware, software, modern electronics, and microcomputer laboratories.

 The Master of Science degree in computer science offers specialties in a wide range of areas.
 Analysis skills and real world problem solving are integrated in all graduate courses.
 These skills are vital for the design, development, maintenance, management, and supervision of complex computer systems.

-With the support of the National Science Foundation, the University, and other sources, the CS Department has established excellent laboratories in all areas of instruction.
-In addition to University computing facilities, departmental labs provide student access to state-of-the-art multimedia-oriented Intel, AMD, Apple, and Sun Microsystems servers and workstations with 32-bit and 64-bit microprocessors running current versions of Microsoft Windows, Mac OS X, Microsoft Windows Server, Red Hat Enterprise Linux, CentOS Linux and Solaris.
-Application platforms include Oracle and MySQL relational database management systems, Oracle WebLogic, VMWare, Apache HTTP Server, and a wide range of compilers and assemblers, including the GNU Compiler Collection (GCC), Visual Studio .NET, Java Software Development Kit (SDK) , and the Sun C Compiler.
-We emphasize hands-on experience and implementation of concepts and methodologies covered in classes.
+With the support of the university, the National Science Foundation, and other sources, the department has established excellent laboratories in all areas of instruction.
+In addition to university computing facilities, departmental labs provide student access to state-of-the-art multimedia-oriented Intel, AMD, Apple, and Sun Microsystems servers and workstations with 32-bit and 64-bit microprocessors running current versions of Microsoft Windows, Mac OS X, Microsoft Windows Server, Red Hat Enterprise Linux, CentOS Linux and Solaris.
+Application platforms include Oracle and MySQL relational database management systems, Oracle WebLogic, VMWare, Apache HTTP Server, and a wide range of compilers and assemblers, including the GNU Compiler Collection (GCC), Visual Studio .NET, Java Software Development Kit (SDK), and the Sun C Compiler.
+Hands-on experience and implementation of concepts and methodologies covered in classes is emphasized.

-In addition to grant-funded research in several areas of computer science, our Software Engineering Institute (SEI) joins with industry to focus on projects of mutual interests.
-Our Industrial Advisory Board is also an important component in maintaining strong ties with industry.
-Students gain industrial experience through internship programs and cooperative education arrangements with industry.
-And, the University provides an excellent library facility.
+In addition to grant-funded research in several areas of computer science, the computer science faculty joins with industry to focus on projects of mutual interests.
+The department's Industrial Advisory Board is also an important component in maintaining strong ties with industry.
+Students gain industrial experience through internship programs with industry.
+And, the university provides an excellent library facility.

 The university's graduate catalog provides program and other information for graduate students.
-Contact the Texas State Graduate College to receive a graduate catalog.
+The Texas State Graduate College publishes the Graduate Catalog.

 Program graduates find employment in numerous fields, including software engineering, intelligent systems, networking and communication, database design, man-machine communication, graphical user interfaces, Unix programming, object-oriented systems, multimedia, operating systems, simulation and modeling, computer architecture and design, parallel processing, distributed systems, neural networking, and other application areas.

-The University's undergraduate catalog provides information regarding the available teacher certification programs.
-Contact the Texas State Office of Admissions to receive an Undergraduate Catalog.
+The university's undergraduate catalog provides information regarding the available teacher certification programs.
+The Texas State Office of Admissions publishes the Undergraduate Catalog.